dachev/node-cld/README.md

 ### languageHint

-Pass a cld.LANGUAGES key or value as a hint
+Pass a LANGUAGES key or value as a hint

 ### encodingHint

-Pass a cld.ENCODINGS value as a hint
+Pass a ENCODINGS value as a hint

 ### tldHint